-The Company is exposed to foreign currency risk on certain administrative expenses, which are mainly denominated in Pound Sterling (GBP).
-All other transactions are undertaken in Euro.
 The Company accepts this risk and, accordingly, does not hedge against it.
-A 10 percent weakening of the Euro against the Pound Sterling would have an insignificant effect on the results and equity of the Company.
+A 10 percent weakening or strengthening of the Euro against the Pound Sterling would have an insignificant effect on the results and equity of the Company.

 12.4.2 Interest rate risk